vishvAsa/rAmAyaNam/meta/rAvaNo_na_brAhmaNaH.md

 <details><summary>English</summary>

-**Brahminhood is not determined merely by inter-jAti descent from a Brahmana male.**
+**Brahminhood from inter-jAti union with a Brahmana male?**

 In the Itihasas and Puranas, it is only in some instances that a son born to a Brahmin from a woman of another varna is called a Brahmin; in many places, he is not.

 Examples of the birth of non-Brahmin offspring:
-- From Vyasa, the Kshatriya Dhritarashtra was born to the Kshatriya Ambika, the Kshatriya Pandu to the Kshatriya Ambalika, and the Shudra Vidura from a Shudra maidservant.
+- From Vyasa, the Kshatriya Dhritarashtra was born to the Kshatriya Ambika, the Kshatriya Pandu to the Kshatriya Ambalika, and the Shudra Vidura to a Shudra maid.

 Examples of the birth of Brahmin offspring:
 - From Parashara, Vyasa was born to the Kshatriya Satyavati; from Jamadagni, Rama (Parashurama) was born to a Kshatriya woman.